awsdocs/amazon-efs-user-guide/doc_source/API_DeleteTags.md

 # DeleteTags<a name="API_DeleteTags"></a>

+**Note**
+DEPRECATED \- `DeleteTags` is deprecated and not maintained\.
+To remove tags from EFS resources, use the [UntagResource](API_UntagResource.md) API action\.

 Deletes the specified tags from a file system\.
 If the `DeleteTags` request includes a tag key that doesn't exist, Amazon EFS ignores it and doesn't cause an error\.
-For more information about tags and related restrictions, see [Tag Restrictions](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.
+For more information about tags and related restrictions, see [Tag restrictions](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the * AWS Billing and Cost Management User Guide*\.

 This operation requires permissions for the `elasticfilesystem:DeleteTags` action\.